 In 2006, the securities industry adopted guidelines to address this proxy processing issue.
-Click here to review these guidelines.
+A copy of these 2006 guidelines is also posted below.

 This reconciliation problem is primarily caused by share lending of these security positions.
 While Broadridge and the brokerage community are working on solutions to address this problem, a consensus approach has not been developed.

 For many years, public companies have been critical of the SEC's shareholder communications rules for the proxy solicitation process.
 The use of multiple layers of intermediaries has created artificial barriers between public companies and their shareholders.
 As far back as the 1970's, public companies were urging the SEC to permit direct communications with beneficial owners for the purpose of proxy voting.

 The current SEC rules permit the disclosure of the name, address (or contact information), and number of shares registered in the name of the broker or bank for any beneficial owner who does not object to such disclosure.
 This type of beneficial owner is called a Non-Objecting Beneficial Owner ("NOBO").
 Any beneficial owner who does not want to have direct communication with a public company that he or she invests in is called an Objecting Beneficial Owner ("OBO").